fraser29/autorthanc/docs/_pages/usage/usage.md

 Stable is defined as no new images appeared for a period of X seconds (X is defined using variable ORTHANC_STABLE_AGE in the .env file - defaults to 300 seconds).

-If that study meets criterior defined by an XXX.json under ORTHANC_AUTOMATION_JSON_SCRIPTS_PATH then that study will be downloaded to a patient specific directory under: *ORTHANC_AUTOMATION_STORAGE_PATH/XXX/pid-name-examid*
+If that study meets criteria defined by an XXX.json under ORTHANC_AUTOMATION_JSON_SCRIPTS_PATH then that study will be downloaded to a patient specific directory under: *ORTHANC_AUTOMATION_STORAGE_PATH/XXX/pid-name-examid*

 **Note:** During the downloading the output directory will be named, e.g.:
 *ORTHANC_AUTOMATION_STORAGE_PATH/XXX/pid-name-examid.WORKING*